rojberr/data-analytics-best-players/README.md

 I was thinking about Google BigQuery, SQLite3, but I finally have chosen Postgres in Dockerized enviroment.

-To create a Docker database and fill it with data from CSV use my docker-compose.yml (I'm assuming you have Docker installed on your system ^^).
+To create a Docker database and fill it with data from CSV use my docker-compose.yml (I'm assuming you have Docker installed on your system ^^ If not, and you use Windows system try: [https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers)).
 Run:
 ```sh
 $ docker-compose up -d
 ```